 In the last step of the article, we will now use the Format Cells option to remove the text from our created drop-down list.

 - Select the E5:E10 cells data and then click on the right button of your mouse.

 - From the Number tab, go to the Custom option, then write the following code in the Type box.

 - Press the OK button.

 Now see the complete output of the task as given below.

-- Change Drop Down List Based on Cell Value in Excel (2 Ways)
+- Create a Searchable Drop Down List in Excel

-- How to Extract Data Based on a Drop Down List Selection in Excel
+- Creating a Drop Down Filter to Extract Data Based on Selection in Excel

 - [Fixed!]
 Drop Down List Ignore Blank Not Working in Excel

 - How to Make Multiple Selection from Drop Down List in Excel